When Is It Time to Break up With Your Bank?

 - Learn about waivers at national banks.
 Banks that charge monthly fees often waive those fees if you meet specific criteria.
-For example, you might be able to dodge maintenance charges if you set up direct deposit into your account or keep your account balance above a minimum level.
+For example, you might be able to dodge maintenance charges if you set up a direct deposit into your account or keep your account balance above a minimum level.

 - Go online for free checking.
 Several online banks offer free checking along with free online bill payment, mobile check deposit, and more.

 With online-only banks, it may be hard to deposit cash or purchase a cashier’s check instantly.
-Keeping a brick-and-mortar account or planning ahead can prevent most problems.
+Keeping a brick-and-mortar account or planning can prevent most problems.